IgorChernyshov/route-tracker/README.md

 + Navigation between views via "Routers without segues" pattern
 + Blurs the screen when app goes inactive
 + Location tracking and Sign In form both use RxSwift
++ Sends a notification to user some time after the app became inactive / was closed
++ User can take a selfie from main menu.
+It will be used as a marker which shows user's current location